arnefmeyer/mousecam/docs/building_instructions.md

 holder.

 Depending on the printer it might be useful to modify the designs such that minimal filing/cutting is required after printing.
-The source files (in [OpenSCAD](http://www.openscad.org/) format) are available in the mousecam repository in the same directory as the STL files.
+A folder with source files (in [OpenSCAD](http://www.openscad.org/) format) is available in the mousecam repository in the same subdirectory as the STL file folder.

+**Note:** A newer version of the Adafruit 1937 module is available which is a big thicker (about 3.1 mm).
+Updated stl files (with suffix "_new_module.stl") can be found in the [stl folder](./../parts/stl).

 ## 2. Assembling of the camera system